cchu70/klab_rotation/.ipynb_checkpoints/README-checkpoint.md

 2024-10-15:
 - Set up conda environment and git repo.
 - Implemented simple SVM for MNIST classification (01_Basic-SVM-MNIST-Classification.ipynb)
     - Took a while to run grid search locally.
 Reduced the training set to only 1k data points.
+- Implemented simple MLP using keras and parameters mentioned in the thesis document.
+I was unsure if he used ReLU for the hidden layer and softmax for the output.